yousufellithy/SQL-Project/starting_with_data.md

-Question 1:  What are the top 10 cities with the most vistors?
+Question 1:  What are the top 10 cities with the most visitors?

 SQL Queries: